RikudouSage/LemmyWebhook/README.md

 - `transliterate(text)` - returns the string transliterated to standard latin characters:
   - example: `transliterate("Hélľö, hów ärě ýöů?")` -> `Hello, how are you?`
   - example: `transliterate("𝐻𝐞𝒍𝓁𝓸 𝔱𝕙𝖊𝗋𝚎!")` -> `Hello there!`
+- `merge(arrayOrDictionary1, arrayOrDictionary2, ..., arrayOrDictionaryN)` - recursively merges an arbitrary number of arrays or dictionaries

 Enhanced expressions, in addition to the above, have access to these functions: